 - A REST-ful HTTP URL uniquely associated with a Push Message Subscription.
 This is referred to as a "push resource" in the WebPush specification.

 - A message delivery context that is established between the user agent and the push service and shared with the application server.
 All push messages are associated with a push message subscription.

 - A message sent from an application server to a user agent via a push service.

 - Push Message Receipt

 - A message delivery confirmation sent from the push service to the application server.

 - Push Service

 - A service that delivers push messages to user agents.

 - Deprecated Firefox OS specific Push system that carries no data, only an incrementing version number.
-The Mozilla Push Service no longer continues to support this legacy API for Firefox OS devices.
+The Mozilla Push Service no longer continues to support this legacy API.

 - A globally unique UserAgent ID.
 Used by the Push Service to associate clients utilizing the websocket protocol with their associated channel ID's.
 This string is always a UUID.